pixie-io/pixie/README.md

 We publish a list of all the components Pixie depends on and the corresponding versions and licenses [here](https://storage.googleapis.com/pixie-dev-public/oss-licenses/latest.json).

+## Acknowledgements

+The Pixie project would like to thank [Equinix Metal](https://www.equinix.com/) via the [CNCF Community Infrastructure Lab](https://github.com/cncf/cluster) for graciously providing compute resources to run all the CI/CD for the project.

 ## About Pixie

 Pixie was contributed by [New Relic, Inc.](https://newrelic.com/) to the [Cloud Native Computing Foundation](https://www.cncf.io/) as a Sandbox project in June 2021.